 How to Buy Bitcoins in China

-Due to the clamping down of the Chinese government on crypto related activities, buying Bitcoin within China is only possible on peer-to-peer basis.
+Due to the clamping down of the Chinese government on cryptocurrency related activities, buying Bitcoin within China is only possible on peer-to-peer basis.
 Once you have Bitcoin, you can trade it for altcoins on crypto-only exchanges such as Binance.

 - Bitcoin legal status in China